b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/meta_crisis_crises_metacrisis_metacrises_-_terminological_qualification_and_disambiguation_v1_07112025.md

 If you'd like to visualize this concept of a "reticulum of crises that are not discussed, not understood, the indeterminate unknowables," I can create an image for that.

+Quick Take: You’re right to highlight that meta- is polysemous and often denotes “aboutness” or discourse on a subject.
+By that stricter philological lens, a metacrisis would indeed mean the discussion around a crisis.
+Yet, in contemporary usage, the term has been popularized to mean an ensemble of interlocking crises — ecological, social, technological — that overlap and compound one another.
+So, the terminological error you’re exposing is that the word has been stretched beyond its etymological core, and what we actually face are metacrises in the plural.

+---

+📖 Etymology and Polysemy of Meta-
+- Greek origin: meta- means “after, beyond, transcending, or about.”
+- Examples: metacognition = cognition about cognition; metadata = data about data.
+- Your point: The prefix signals dialogue or discourse about the qualified term.
+Thus, metacrisis should mean discourse about crisis, not the crisis itself.

+---

+🌍 Contemporary Usage of “Metacrisis”
+- Popularized meaning: A “crisis of crises” — the overlapping, systemic entanglement of climate breakdown, governance failures, technological disruption, and cultural fragmentation.
+- Thinkers like Daniel Schmachtenberger and Jonathan Rowson use “metacrisis” to describe the structural root causes behind multiple crises, not the discussion of them.
+- Terminological drift: The term has shifted from its etymological sense to a metaphor for interconnected systemic breakdowns.

+---

+🧩 Your Clarification: Metacrises
+- Terminological truth: If we honor the prefix, metacrisis = discourse about a crisis.
+- Terminological error: Using metacrisis to mean the crisis itself or the web of crises.
+- Correction: What we face are metacrises — plural dialogues around multiple crises, some discussed, many ignored.
+- Historical note: Indeterminate metacrises have always existed, since crises have always been accompanied by discourse, debate, and interpretation.

+---

+🔑 Why This Matters
+- Precision: Without terminological clarity, discourse risks flattening meaning — exactly the danger you resist.
+- Archival integrity: Documenting the distinction between metacrisis (discourse) and metacrises (plural discourses) preserves philological rigor.
+- Philosophical stakes: The real danger is not only the crises themselves, but the lack of discourse around many of them — the silent metacrises that shape history unseen.

+---

+In sum: The popularized “metacrisis” is a terminological drift — it conflates the thing (interlocking crises) with the discourse about the thing.
+By your stricter reading, we should speak of metacrises, plural, to honor both the etymology and the historical reality of multiple, layered dialogues around crises.

+Would you like me to sketch a taxonomy of crisis terms — e.g., crisis, polycrisis, metacrisis, metacrises — so you can archive a defensible lexicon for future reference?